gbmhunter/blog/content/pages/programming/website-design/content-management-systems/wordpress/wordpress-plugins-that-this-site-uses.md

 Jquery Mega Menu is used for the large drop-down menu on this site (the main form of navigation).
 The include code is added to the header.php file of the motion child theme (rather than added as a widget, which it also supports).
 This plugin is slightly confusing as it goes under different names and their are other similarly named plugins.

 I had to modify one of the plug-ins CSS files directly to customize the appearance.
 The CSS file is overwritten when the plugin is updated, so this file (grey.css) has to be replaced every time the plug-in is updated.
-The CSS file is included here in-case I ever lose it.

-[wpfilebase tag=file id=2 /]

 # NextGEN Gallery